Phone-GWP-group

 Facts on paper recycling in the UK

 The average family throws away six trees of paper each year.
-Yet recycling all the paper an average UK family uses would require 70% less energy than making it from raw materials.
-Every UK council in the UK accepts paper for recycling, whilst 98% accept card material for recycling too.
+Yet, recycling all of the paper an average family uses would require 70% less energy than making it from raw materials.
+Every UK council accepts paper for recycling, while 98% also accept card material for recycling.

 Other statistics on paper recycling include:

-• One tonne of recycled paper saves 17 trees, 18.7 square feet of landfill space, and a vast 4,000 kilowatts of electricity.
+• For every tonne of paper recycling, you save 17 trees, 18.7 square feet of landfill space, and a vast 4,000 kilowatts of electricity.

-• Hallmark, manufacturers of gift wrap and greetings cards, claim to use 100% recycled content for the cores of wrapping paper.
+• Hallmark, a manufacturer of gift wrap and greeting cards, claims to use 100% recycled content for the cores of its wrapping paper.

-• Experiments with using recycled materials in Hallmarks products found the results less popular amongst consumers.
+• However, experiments with using recycled materials in Hallmark products found the results less popular amongst consumers.

 Christmas packaging info